I used a SRAM RED eTAP road groupset with rim-brakes for about eight months and about 4600km. Here are my thoughts.

 Front and rear derailleurs each come with an identical battery.
 You can swap them between the two if you want.
 They also have plastic blanking plates to keep the battery sockets clean in transport.
 In theory the batteries will last for 1000km.
 I never went more than 800km without charging, but they seemed fine for that.
 They can be charged with a small USB charger in under an hour, so you could feasibly do this on the road or from a hub dynamo.

-The batteries are supposed to be removed from transporting the bike, say on a roof rack or by train.
+The batteries are supposed to be removed for transporting the bike, say on a roof rack or by train.
 This is apparently because the motion of the vehicle will trigger the gears to “wake up” and drain a little battery life.

 For the most part the eTAP just works without problems, but I did get one issue which became a show-stopper for me.